xiawuchalei/interview-test-angular/README.md

 - API endpoint to return the full list of students

 We ask that you spend as much of the allotted time to do this test as you can; and start by taking a Fork of this repository.
-What we want to see is what you can do

 ## Your Details